gecsemax/Cheyenne-Network-Intrusion-Detection-System/README.md

 ## Usage (from Python wrapper)

-You can also launch the sensor from a small Python 3 script, which is convenient for automation, orchestration, or later integration with other Python‑based tooling [web:27][web:28].
+You can also launch the sensor from a small Python 3 script, which is convenient for automation, orchestration, or later integration with other Python‑based tooling.

 Create `cheyenne_runner.py` in the repo root: